carte7000/knockout/documentation/computedObservables.md

     The name is <span data-bind="text: fullName()"></span>

-Knockout will create a computed obserable internally in order to detect what obserables the expression depends on, and will automatically dispose it when the associated element is later removed.
+Knockout will create a computed obserable internally in order to detect what observables the expression depends on, and will automatically dispose it when the associated element is later removed.